yuanyuan92/textNewRepostory/README.md

 # textNewRepostory
-this is a textNew Repostory  need to delete
+this is a new Repository from LInux where is in NanKai University I am very happy because i learn using git